ReachableCEO/StartupStarterPackage/src/ProductPlan/Design-Security.md

 - ::Users can only connect to the server from specific ranges of IP-address (e.g., university-owned computers in networks on campus).
-- ::Certain users (e.g., administrators) can only connect from specific ranges of IP-addresses.
+- ::Certain users (./e.g., administrators.md) can only connect from
+  specific ranges of IP-addresses.
-- ::All network communication takes place over a virtual private network (VPN) that is encrypted and not accessible to outsiders.
+- ::All network communication takes place over a virtual private network (./VPN.md) that is encrypted and not accessible to outsiders.
 - ::All network communication takes place over a LAN that does not have any connections to the Internet.